-Availability of the Draft GOM Oil and Gas Programmatic EIS
+Availability of the Draft GOA Oil and Gas Programmatic EIS

-On December 6, 2024, BOEM announced a Notice of Availability (NOA) for the Gulf of Mexico Regional Outer Continental Shelf (OCS) Oil and Gas Lease Sales: Draft Programmatic Environmental Impact Statement (GOM Oil and Gas Programmatic EIS) would be published on December 13, 2024.
+On Dec.
+6, 2024, BOEM announced a Notice of Availability (NOA) for the Gulf of America Regional Outer Continental Shelf (OCS) Oil and Gas Lease Sales: Draft Programmatic Environmental Impact Statement (GOA Oil and Gas Programmatic EIS) would be published on Dec.
+13, 2024.
 The EIS analyzes the potential impacts of a representative oil and gas lease sale in available OCS areas of the Western, Central, and Eastern Planning Areas and the associated potential site and activity specific approvals resulting from a proposed OCS oil and gas lease sale.

 Tentative Programmatic EIS Schedule